September 2019 - Northern Italy

 Between Mestre and Marco Polo airport, one may take a direct ATVO Fly Bus.
 Bus was every 20 minutes, and the ride was about 20 minutes and cost €8.00.
 In Mestre, the bus leaves at the small square next to the rail station (about 50 meters to the left of the station entrance.)
 You may purchase bus tickets from your hotel.

 Armed with all that bus info, when we saw taxis waiting at the taxi stand in front of the Mestre train station, we decided to take a taxi instead.
 Taxi fare to the airport was fixed at €35.

 Our flight home had a layover in Amsterdam.
-Both of the flights were full, and both of the KLM aircrafts were quite ancient.
+Both of the flights were full, and both of the KLM aircrafts (Airbus A330-300) were quite ancient.
 We'd think twice before choosing a KLM flight again.

 ~~ EPILOGUE ~~

-This trip took us to several regions of Italy with different landscapes, climates and cuisine.
+This trip took us to several regions of Italy with different landscape, climate and cuisine.
 We had a good time and also learned a lot.
 The highlights were many, because everyday we encountered delightful discoveries due to something we ate, something we saw, or something we learned.
 If we had to name a few, then (1), The day in Florence when we visited Uffizi Gallery to come face-to-face with many masterpiece paintings and then went to a home-hosted dinner in the evening, and (2), The day in Bolzano when a bus took us on an excursion to see the amazing scenery of the Italian Alps.

 A month after the trip, our program director Barbara emailed everyone several group photos she took, as well as this The Train of Life essay to thank us all for being on her train's journey.
 It was very touching to read it.